SKDemon820/Levelhead/README.md

 ## General Information
 Levelhead is a Minecraft Mod created for the Hypixel Network `mc.hypixel.net` to show a player's network level or other stats above their head.
+This fork unlocks the now unpurchasable (due to the shop site being abandoned) extra displays.
+Tab display, chat display, and 4 extra above-head displays are available for configuration and use.

 ## Configuration
 `/levelhead` - Primary configuration command.
 Opens configuration GUI